Claustrophobia: MRI procedure

-Because they can produce a fear of both suffocation, MRI scans often prove difficult for claustrophobic patients.
+Because they can produce a fear of suffocation, MRI scans often prove difficult for claustrophobic patients.
 In fact, estimates say that anywhere from 4–20% of patients refuse to go through with the scan for precisely this reason.
 One study estimates that this percentage could be as high as 37% of all MRI recipients.
 The average MRI takes around 50 minutes; this is more than enough time to evoke extreme fear and anxiety in a severely claustrophobic patient.

 This study was conducted with three goals: 1.
 To discover the extent of anxiety during an MRI.
 2. To find predictors for anxiety during an MRI.
 3. To observe psychological factors of undergoing an MRI.
 Eighty patients were randomly chosen for this study and subjected to several diagnostic tests to rate their level of claustrophobic fear; none of these patients had previously been diagnosed with claustrophobia.
 They were also subjected to several of the same tests after their MRI to see if their anxiety levels had elevated.
 This experiment concludes that the primary component of anxiety experienced by patients was most closely connected to claustrophobia.

 This assertion stems from the high Claustrophobic Questionnaire results of those who reported anxiety during the scan.
 Almost 25% of the patients reported at least moderate feelings of anxiety during the scan and 3 were unable to complete the scan at all.
 When asked a month after their scan, 30% of patients (these numbers are taken of the 48 that responded a month later) reported that their claustrophobic feelings had elevated since the scan.
 The majority of these patients claimed to have never had claustrophobic sensations up to that point.
 This study concludes that the Claustrophobic Questionnaire (or an equivalent method of diagnosis) should be used before allowing someone to have an MRI.